Gettysburg, South Dakota: Geography

 According to the United States Census Bureau, the city has a total area of 1.89 sqmi, all land.

-Gettysburg has been assigned the ZIP code 57442 and the FIPS place code 24260.

 Climate

 With a precipitation slightly above 465 mm, the city can be considered the watershed between the dry climates of the American West to the humid climates of the American East, although closer to the former, with a center characterized by the steppes and medium precipitation marking the east limit of the group B of dry climates (except for the hot versions on the subcontinent) for the 99.9 °W meridian.
 From the climatic map of the University of Melbourne, Gettysburg is the easternmost city in North America with a semi-arid cold climate (Köppen: Bsk).
 The average high temperature is 12.7 °C and the low average is -0.4 °C, which makes temperatures below the freezing point predominate for at least part of the year.
 The annual average snow is of 99 cm.
 For the official data of the NOAA/Weather Service: the average annual precipitation is of 501 mm, by which it strengthens its role of confluence.
 The wettest months range from May to July ranging from 72 to 88 mm and the driest January (only 9 mm).
 The amount of snow is average in proportion to its cold weather surpassing the 20 cm between February and March.